JinhaiZ/MOOCTextEditor/README.md

 ## Week 3 : Interfaces, Linked Lists vs. Arrays, and Correctness

+### An introduction to LinkedList and ArrayList in Java

+LinkedList and ArrayList are probably the two most commonly used built-in data structures in Java.
+Both of them implemented the List interface which extends the interface Collection.

 ## Week 4 : Trees! (including Binary Search Trees and Tries)

 ## Week 5 : Hash Maps and Edit Distance